-- Staff members shall not make derogatory comments to students regarding the school, its staff and/or other students. - 2.
+- 1. Staff members shall not make derogatory comments to students regarding the school, its staff and/or other students. - 2.
 The exchange of purchased gifts between staff members and students is discouraged. - 3.
-Staff-sponsored parties at which students are in attendance, unless they are a part of theschool's extracurricular program and are properly supervised, are prohibited. - 4.
-Staff members shall not fraternize, written or verbally, with students except on mattersthat pertain to school-related issues. - 5.
-Staff members shall not associate with students at any time in any situation or activity which could be considered sexually suggestive or involve the presence or use of tobacco, alcohol or drugs. - 6.
-Dating between staff members and students is prohibited. - 7.
-Staff members shall not use insults or sarcasm against students as a method of forcingcompliance with requirements or expectations.
+Staff-sponsored parties at which students are in attendance, unless they are a part of the school's extracurricular program and are properly supervised, are prohibited. - 4.
+Staff members shall not fraternize, written or verbally, with students except on matters that pertain to school-related issues. - 5.
+Staff members shall not associate with students at any time in any situation or activity which could be considered sexually suggestive or involve the presence or use of tobacco, alcohol or drugs.